hyyu189/SVM_CLOB/svm_clob/README.md

 -   **Zero-Copy Accounts**: All primary data structures—`OrderBook`, `UserAccount`, and `Order`—are implemented as `zero-copy` accounts.
 This avoids expensive serialization and deserialization overhead, but requires careful memory layout management, including `#[repr(C)]`, explicit padding, and `Pod`/`Zeroable` trait derivations.
 -   **Cross-Program Invocation (CPI)**: The CLOB integrates with the SPL Token Program via CPI to handle all fund management, including deposits and withdrawals.
 This ensures that the CLOB's internal accounting remains consistent with the broader Solana token ecosystem.
+-   **On-Chain Matching Engine**: The `place_order` instruction now includes a full matching engine that executes trades against resting orders.
+This logic is designed for high performance and determinism, ensuring fair and efficient market operations.
+-   **Client-Side Account Management**: A key architectural decision is that the on-chain program does not store the entire order book.
+Instead, a client or off-chain crank is responsible for supplying the accounts of resting orders that could potentially match an incoming order.
+This design keeps the on-chain footprint minimal and reduces transaction costs.
 -   **Security and Access Control**: Security is a critical aspect of the CLOB's design.
 Administrative functions are protected by authority checks, and market orders include slippage protection to safeguard users from unfavorable price movements.
+-   **On-Chain Matching Engine**: The `place_order` instruction now includes a full matching engine that executes trades against resting orders.
+This logic is designed for high performance and determinism, ensuring fair and efficient market operations.
+-   **Client-Side Account Management**: A key architectural decision is that the on-chain program does not store the entire order book.
+Instead, a client or off-chain crank is responsible for supplying the accounts of resting orders that could potentially match an incoming order.
+This design keeps the on-chain footprint minimal and reduces transaction costs.
 -   **Comprehensive Testing**: The project includes a full test suite written in JavaScript, covering all core functionalities such as order book initialization, user account management, fund deposits/withdrawals, and the full order lifecycle (place, cancel).
+-   **On-Chain Matching Engine**: The `place_order` instruction now includes a full matching engine that executes trades against resting orders.
+This logic is designed for high performance and determinism, ensuring fair and efficient market operations.
+-   **Client-Side Account Management**: A key architectural decision is that the on-chain program does not store the entire order book.
+Instead, a client or off-chain crank is responsible for supplying the accounts of resting orders that could potentially match an incoming order.
+This design keeps the on-chain footprint minimal and reduces transaction costs.

 ## Development and Testing Work Log